• Menu

 3. Create The Cover Letter Body

-The second paragraph should state why you are a great candidate for the position using a blend of your experience, skills and big picture results.
+If you are going to assume yourself to be a strong candidate you then want to quickly sum up why.
+You can use a blend of your experience, skills and big picture results to support your claim.
 Don’t be afraid to include a concise and strong example to back up your experience.
-Here is an example of what this will look like:
+Here is an example of what this would look like:

 With 20+ years of experience in leading diverse teams in numerous high-profile projects and technical solutions initiatives, for global industry leaders, I am now offering my deep knowledge and expertise in facilitating team-based environments that streamline operations, maximize productivity, and increase efficiency across organizations.
 During my most recent position at 123 Partners, I supported 150 global offices, managed 27 staff members, and provided oversight of all technical platforms.

-The third paragraph should highlight your accomplishments that set you apart from the crowd.
+The second section should build upon your opening and highlight specific accomplishments that set you apart from the crowd.
 For an easier eye-scan, I recommend using bullets.
 Again, really hone in on your strongest, most relevant results to the job at hand.

 • Saved company $4M annually by renegotiating communication contracts.